 How to Make a Paper Dragon

-Create a gigantic papier-mache dragon for your Halloween decor.
+Create a gigantic papier-mache dragon for a playful indoor or outdoor accent.

 Materials and Tools: